dkucharc/academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Daniel Kucharczyk is an assitant professor of mathematics at the Faculty Of Applied Mathematics, Wroclaw University of Technology.
-His research interests include application of mathematics (AI/ML) in the area of finance, anomaly detection and system recommendations.
+Daniel Kucharczyk is an Assistant Professor with the Faculty od Pure and Applied Mathematics at Wroclaw University of Technology.
+His research interests include the application of mathematics (AI/ML) in finance, anomaly detection and system recommendations.
 He has several years of business experience working as a quant and solution architect.
-He is an advocate and practioner of the concept of reproducible research.
+He is an advocate and practitioner of the concept of reproducible research.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.